Panic of 1873: Factors

 The American Civil War (1861–1865) was followed by a boom in railroad construction.
-33000 mi of new track were laid across the country between 1868 and 1873, with much of the craze in railroad investment being driven by government land grants and subsidies to the railroads.
-The railroad industry was the largest employer outside of agriculture in the U.S. and involved large amounts of money and risk.
+33000 mi of track were laid across the country between 1868 and 1873, with much of the craze in railroad investment being driven by government land grants and subsidies to the railroads.
+The railroad industry was the largest employer outside of agriculture and involved large amounts of money and risk.
 A large infusion of cash from speculators caused spectacular growth in the industry and in the construction of docks, factories, and ancillary facilities.
 Most capital was involved in projects offering no immediate or early returns.

 Coinage Act of 1873

-A period of economic overexpansion arose from the northern railroad boom before a series of economic setbacks: the Black Friday panic of 1869, the Chicago fire of 1871, an outbreak of equine influenza and the Boston fire of 1872, and the demonetization of silver in 1873.
+A period of economic overexpansion arose from the northern railroad boom before a series of economic setbacks: the Black Friday panic of 1869, the Chicago fire of 1871, an outbreak of equine influenza and the Boston fire of 1872.

-The decision of the German Empire to cease minting silver thaler coins in 1871 caused a drop in demand and downward pressure on the value of silver, which, in turn, affected the U.S. since much of the supply of silver was mined there.
+The decision of the German Empire to cease minting silver thaler coins in 1871 caused a drop in demand and downward pressure on the value of silver, which in turn affected the U.S. since much of the supply of silver was mined there.
 As a result, the U.S. Congress passed the Coinage Act of 1873, which changed the national silver policy.

-Before the Act, the U.S. had backed its currency with both gold and silver and minted both types of coins.
-The Act moved the United States to a de facto gold standard, which meant it would no longer buy silver at a statutory price or convert silver from the public into silver coins, but it would still mint silver dollars for export in the form of trade dollars.
+Before the act, the U.S. had backed its currency with both gold and silver and minted both types of coins.
+The act moved the U.S. to a de facto gold standard, which meant it would no longer buy silver at a statutory price or convert silver from the public into silver coins, but it would still mint silver dollars for export in the form of trade dollars.

-The Act had the immediate effect of depressing silver prices, hurting Western mining interests, who labeled the Act "The Crime of '73", but its effect was offset somewhat by the introduction of a silver trade dollar for use in Asia and the discovery of new silver deposits at Virginia City, Nevada, that resulted in new investment in mining activity.
-The Act also reduced the domestic money supply, raising interest rates and hurting farmers and others who normally carried heavy debt loads.
+The act had the immediate effect of depressing silver prices, hurting Western mining interests who labeled the act "The Crime of '73", but its effect was offset somewhat by the introduction of a silver trade dollar for use in Asia and the discovery of silver deposits at Virginia City, Nevada, that resulted in new investment in mining activity.
+The act also reduced the domestic money supply, raising interest rates and hurting farmers and others who normally carried heavy debt loads.
 The resulting outcry raised serious questions about how long the new policy would last.
 The perception of U.S. instability in its monetary policy caused investors to shy away from long-term obligations, particularly long-term bonds.
 The problem was compounded by the railroad boom, which was then in its later stages.

-In September 1873, the U.S. economy entered a crisis.